-I am docent / associate professor and currently appointed head of the division of occupational therapy.
-I am a guest professor at Tokyo Metropolitan University (Japan) and have an research affiliation to Stockholms Sjukhem in Stockholm.
+I am docent / associate professor in occupational therapy and currently appointed vice head at the department of neurobiology, care sciences, and society.
+I am a guest researcher at Lund University, guest professor at Tokyo Metropolitan University (Japan), and have an research affiliation to Stockholms Sjukhem in Stockholm.
 In an attempt to balance work, rest, and play, I enjoy to spend time with family as well as cycling, ceramics, traveling, and training Aikido.

 Bratun, U., & Asaba, E. (2008).
 From individual to communal experiences of occupation: Drawing upon Qi Gong practices.
 Journal of Occupational Science.
 15(2), 80-86. http://www.tandfonline.com/doi/abs/10.1080/14427591.2008.9686613#.UqGrv…

 Asaba, E. (2008).
 Hashi-ire: Where occupation, chopsticks, and mental health intersect.
 Journal of Occupational Science.
 15(2), 74-79. http://www.tandfonline.com/doi/abs/10.1080/14427591.2008.9686612#.UqGrp…

 Asaba, E. & Wicks, A. (2010).
 Occupational Potential.
 Journal of Occupational Science.
 17(2), 120-124. http://www.tandfonline.com/doi/abs/10.1080/14427591.2010.9686683#.UqGrg…